dalerog/Klory/README.md

 ## Parts

-Information about the parts I used and where I bought them is on the [Parts page](pages/Parts.md).
+Information about the parts I used and where I bought them is on the [Parts page](/pages/Parts.md).

 ## Build

-Details about building my Klor keyboard are on the [Build page](pages/Build.md).
+Details about building my Klor keyboard are on the [Build page](/pages/Build.md).

+## Building the Case

+Details about building the case are on the [Case Build page](/pages/CaseBuild.md)